Universal geometrical link invariants

 \end{notation}

 \begin{defn}[Specialisation for coloured Jones polynomials] The associated specialisation of coefficients is given by:

 \end{defn}

-\subsection{Coloured Alexander polynomials- parameters at roots of unity}
+\subsection{Coloured Alexander polynomials - parameters at roots of unity}

-For this case of non-semi simple link invariants, let us fix $\cN$ to be the level associated to the weighted intersection form and let us consider $\cM \leq \cN$ to be order of the root of unity.
+For this case of non-semi simple link invariants, let us fix $\cN$ to be the level associated to the weighted intersection form and let us consider $\cM$ to be the order of the root of unity such that $\cM \leq \cN$.
 We use the globalised specialisation for the multi-indices:

 \begin{notation}[Specialisation at roots of unity] Let us denote the specialisation associated to the above parameters as: